 What Benefits Are There for Seniors?

-The Bikram-style of Hatha Yoga and the warm room are especially suited to seniors.
+Bikram-style Hatha Yoga is practiced in a hot and humid room under the guidance of a certified and experienced instructor.
 The benefits of a regular practice are almost too many to list here.
 We suggest that you trust no one but yourself.
-Try the practice for four weeks, and we assure you that you will be convinced of all of these benefits.
+Try the practice consistently for four weeks, and we assure you that you will be convinced of all of these benefits.

-Improved Flexibility.
+- Improved Flexibility.
 Yoga practice in general is known to improve flexibility in joints and tendons.
-The Bikram practice works on all joints in the body safely and the warmer temperatures facilitate safely stretching further.
+The Bikram practice works on all joints in the body safely and the warmer temperatures facilitate safety in stretching.

 Hot Yoga and Seniors

-Heat is Good.
+- Heat is Good.
 Bikram-style Yoga is normally taught in a hot room.
 The heat helps to loosen tight joints and muscles and facilitates practice of the postures while minimizing risk to the joints.
 Students sweat in the heat and that sweat helps clear toxins from the skin and glands.
 No student is ever pressured to continue a session if the heat is a problem.
-A short rest in the savasana pose is usually all that is needed to stay in the class.
+A short rest is usually all that is needed to stay in the class.

-The Sequence.
-The postures in Bikram-style beginner's Yoga are always the same.
-The sequence of 26 postures and two breathing exercises was carefully designed to carefully warm up the body and then progress through all the muscle groups and joints.
-Each pose has many levels of achievement so that everyone can benefit from each pose based on their progress.
-Each successive pose builds off the previous pose to progress and keep the student safe.
-Think about that - a sequence of ancient Yoga poses, practiced for thousands of years, that has been so carefully tuned, that it is never varied anywhere in thousands of Bikram studios!
+- The Sequence.
+The postures in Bikram-style beginner’s Yoga are always the same.
+The sequence of 26 postures and two breathing exercises were carefully designed to warm up the body and then progress through all the muscle groups and joints.
+Each pose has many levels of achievement so that everyone can benefit based on their progress.
+Each successive pose builds off the previous pose and prepares the body to progress safely.
+Think about that – a sequence of ancient Yoga poses, practiced for thousands of years, that has been so carefully tuned, that it is never varied anywhere in thousands of Bikram studios.

 Are There Special Classes for Seniors?

 The Bikram Beginner Yoga Class was developed so that students of all capabilities could participate.
-But if you are intimidated by the hot room and 90-minute class length, Boulder Bikram Yoga is offering a special 60-minute session in a warm room rather than hot room.
-The classes are only for seniors, and offer and opportunity to sample the practice with other Yoga newcomers.
+But if you are intimidated by the hot room and 90-minute class length, Boulder Bikram Yoga offers private sessions to get started.

-Studio owner Radha Garcia teaches these sessions with an emphasis on creating a welcoming and safe environment for seniors.
-If you are interested in learning more about these sessions, please complete the form below:
+Studio owner Radha Garcia teaches these sessions with an emphasis on creating a welcoming and safe environment for all.
+If you are interested in learning more about these sessions call or text Radha at 303-444-4469.